DyerlabTeaching/ENVS543/README.md

 The content of this course is built upon the following general student learning objectives (SLO):

 - SLO 1: Identity, manipulate, and summarize numerical, categorical, ordinal, logical, date, string, and spatial data types.
+- SLO 2: Create habits and took knowledge to support reproducible research.
-- SLO 2: Create an informative and effective graphical display of various data types of suitable quality for inclusion in published manuscripts.
+- SLO 3: Create an informative and effective graphical display of various data types of suitable quality for inclusion in published manuscripts.
-- SLO 3: Demonstrate a general understanding of spatial data types and the creation of both appropriate static and dynamic maps.
 - SLO 4: Effectively choose appropriate statistical models based upon the types of data at hand and the questions being addressed.
+- SLO 5: Demonstrate a general understanding of spatial data types and the creation of both appropriate static and dynamic maps.

 ## Course Content & Assessment